microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

   for accepted colors.
 * `tabRow.background`: Control the color of the background of the tab row items.
   See below for accepted colors.
-* `pane.borderColor`: Control the color of the border used to seperate panes.
+* `pane.borderColor`: Control the color of the border used to separate panes.
   This is the color of the inactive border between panes.
 * `pane.activeBorderColor`: Control the color of the border of the active pane
-* `pane.borderWidth`: Control the width of the borders used to seperate panes.
+* `pane.borderWidth`: Control the width of the borders used to separate panes.
 * `window.requestedTheme`: If set, will override the `requestedTheme` property (currently in the globals), to manually control the `RequestedTheme` of the application window.
 This controls whether WinUI displays elements in the